zamurda/dune-classification/README.md

 # dune-classification
-Pattern receognition algorithms for the classification of reconstructed particles for the DUNE experiment.
+Pattern recognition algorithms for the classification of reconstructed particles for the DUNE experiment.
+Code developed by Murtaza Dhanerawala & Redouane Daoud.